jessrud/terdbox/README.md

 # Terdbox

 A degenerate fork of termbox.
-The most notable difference in the API is that support for mouse and the mod1 (ALT) modifiers is abscent, and so there is only one input mode.
+The most notable difference in the API is that support for mouse and the mod1 (ALT) modifiers is absent, and so there is only one input mode.

 ### Why?